 What is the maximum instructor to student ratio?

 The British Surfing Association instructor to student ratio is 1 to 10.
 In Ireland the Irish Surfing Association is 1 to 8.
 We use 1 to 8 but on average there is anywhere between 3 and 6 on average in your typical lesson.

 Are lessons held in winter?

-Lahinch Surf School remains open Febuary to November.
-We usually have only one or two lesson times available each weekend day.
-Contact us to check availability.
+Lahinch Surf School remains open all year except for December and January.
+We usually have only one or two lesson times available each weekend day in Nov – Feb.
+Contact us to check availability or check here.
 If you have your own group contact us to organise a lesson any time and date that suits you.

 Can I bring my own board and wetsuit?